Popifa/create-game/README.md

 Created by [Phaser Studio Inc](mailto:support@phaser.io).
 Powered by coffee, anime, pixels and love.

-The Phaser logo and characters are &copy; 2011 - 2024 Phaser Studio Inc.
+The Phaser logo and characters are &copy; 2011 - 2024 Phaser Studio Inc. it can bring joy to your egaming pleasure adios
 All rights reserved.